Diagnosis

 What to expect from your doctor

-Your provider is likely to ask you a number of questions.
+You'll likely be asked a few questions.
 Being ready to answer them may leave time to go over points you want to spend more time on.
 You may be asked:

 - When did you first begin experiencing symptoms, and how severe are they?